jyaquinas/jyaquinas.github.io/_posts/2022-02-13-basic-linux-commands.md

 ---
 [^1]: You can list the contents of another directory if you append the directory's path at the end. `ls /home/user/a`
 [^2]: Note that you can also move folders around.
 Use the folder name instead of the file name.
+[^ls]: `ll` can be used as an alias for `ls -l`